 5. The Elder Scrolls V: Skyrim Special Edition

 Hey, it’s that one that got ported to everything under the sun.
-Get ready for the E3 announcement from Todd Howard that Skyrim will finally be playable on scientific calculators, disrupting Maths classes up and down the land.
+We’re still waiting for the inevitable announcement from Todd Howard that Skyrim will finally be playable on scientific calculators, disrupting Maths classes up and down the land.
 Still, there’s a reason Bethesda keep pressing the “re-release Skyrim” button: it’s really bloody good.

 With hundreds of hours of quests, DLC content, dungeons and discoveries to make, there’s always something new to find when playing Skyrim, even if that something new is actually doing the main quest, because who cares about that when there’s guilds to join and treasures to find?
 Still, if Skyrim was a bit too streamlined for you hardcore players, just remember that Oblivion and Morrowind are both backwards compatible.